twilio/twilio-php/docs/api/taskrouter.rst

 		JSON object describing this worker

-Task Queues
+TaskQueues
 ====================
 .. php:class:: Services_Twilio_Rest_TaskRouter_TaskQueues

-   For more information, see the Activities API Resource https://www.twilio.com/docs/taskrouter/taskqueues
+   For more information, see the TaskQueues API Resource https://www.twilio.com/docs/taskrouter/taskqueues

    .. php:method:: create($friendlyName, $assignmentActivitySid, $reservationActivitySid, array $params = array())

       Make a task queue

       :param string $friendlyName: String representing a user-friendly name for the Task Queue
-      :param string $assignmentActivitySid: The activity to assign a worker when they accept a Task from this TaskQueue; defaults to 'Unavailable for Assignment'
+      :param string $assignmentActivitySid: The activity to assign a worker when they accept a Task from this TaskQueue; defaults to 'Busy'
-      :param string $reservationActivitySid: The Activity to assign a Worker when they are reserved for a Task from this TaskQueue; defaults to 'Reserved for Task'
+      :param string $reservationActivitySid: The Activity to assign a Worker when they are reserved for a Task from this TaskQueue; defaults to 'Reserved'
       :param array $params: An array of optional parameters for this call

       The **$params** array can contain the following keys: